LMU Klinikum

 How can the One Health approach contribute to mitigating and preventing the health impacts of climate change?

-The present course will introduce you to the connections between climate change and health.
+The present course will introduce you to the connections between climate change and health through the One Health approach.
 The content material provides a framework to understand the basic mechanisms of climate change and the extent of its impacts on human and animal health, identifying the connection between planetary challenges and local threats.
 Role-playing exercises encourage the practice of thinking systemically, adopting holistic perspectives, and working with creativity and collaboration to find immediate and long-term solutions.

-The One Health and Climate Change course consists of a blended learning system, including synchronous and asynchronous units.
-In the asynchronous sessions, the participants will be led through the basic mechanisms of climate change, and the consequent health impacts on different environments, as well as the theoretical framework of the One Health approach through self-study with interactive elements on the Moodle-platform.
+In the asynchronous sessions, the participants will be led through the basic mechanisms of climate change, and the consequent health impacts on different environments, as well as the theoretical framework of the One Health approach through self-study with interactive elements on the Moodle platform.
 Participants will also see illustrative examples of how One Health can contribute to climate change solutions.

-During the synchronous sessions, participants will meet online via ‘Zoom’ and work together to solve a climate change-related health problem using the One Health approach.
+During the synchronous sessions, participants will meet online via Zoom and work together to solve a climate change-related health problem using the One Health approach.
 The main course assignment is designed as a game in which participants take part in role-playing activities to reflect on different levels of impact, responsibility, and engagement, to then propose unique and adequate solutions to the given problem.
 This learning format offers students the opportunity to think in a holistic and innovative way, encouraging the development of specificity and creativity necessary to deal with the challenges of climate change.

-Learning objectives
+Learning Objectives

-At the end of the module, the participants will be able to:
+By the end of the module, participants are expected to:

 • understand the basic mechanisms of climate change and its environmental impacts on the planet;